lunarnodes/lunarnodes/README.md

 - **Affordable**: We offer affordable hosting plans that won't break the bank.
 Our pricing is competitive, and we don't charge any hidden fees. (its free btw)

-- 24/7 Support: Our support team is available 24/7 to help you with any issues you may encounter.
+- **24/7 Support**: Our support team is available 24/7 to help you with any issues you may encounter.
 We're always here to help.